 Access Arrangements are reasonable adjustments for students who have a disability under the Equality Act 2010, a temporary injury or a special educational need that significantly affects them in exams.
 Decisions to apply for Access Arrangements will always be made by the school acting for and on behalf of the GCSE, IGCSE and GCE awarding bodies.
-They will be guided by reports produced by specialist teachers or psychologists, the SENDCO and the school teachers' own knowledge of the candidate's needs and normal way of working both in school and at home.
+They will be guided by reports produced by specialist teachers or psychologists, the SENDCo/Head of Learning Support and the school teachers' own knowledge of the candidate's needs and normal way of working both in school and at home.

-In order to qualify for Access Arrangements (e.g. extra time, word processing, rest breaks, prompter, reader, practical assistant and scribe) the candidate must meet the requirements as set out by Joint Council for Qualifications (JCQ) Access Arrangements and Reasonable Adjustments and Special Considerations.
-A Form 8 -JCQ/AA/LD must be used to record information about a candidate's access arrangements.
+In order to qualify for Access Arrangements (e.g. extra time, word processing, rest breaks, prompter, reader, practical assistant and scribe) the candidate must meet the requirements as set out by Joint Council for Qualifications (JCQ) in Access Arrangements and Reasonable Adjustments and Special Considerations.
+A Form 8 -JCQ/AA/LD or a Form 9 - JCQ/AA must be used to record information about a candidate's access arrangements.

-The Head of Learning Support must complete Section A of the Form 8 prior to the specialist assessment.
-In order for the Head of Learning Support to be able to complete Section A of the Form 8, there must be a clear justification based upon:
+The Head of Learning Support must complete Part 1 of the Form 8 prior to the specialist assessment.
+In order for the Head of Learning Support to be able to complete Part 1 of the Form 8, there must be a clear justification based upon:

-- A history of need and history of support based on the candidate's significant and persistent difficulties - That the candidate's difficulties/disabilities impact on teaching and learning within the classroom - The normal way of working within the school (centre) and support given to the candidate relate to aproposed access arrangement
+A history of need and history of support based on the candidate's significant and persistent difficulties

+- That the candidate's difficulties/disabilities impact on teaching and learning within the classroom - The normal way of working within the school (centre) and support given to the candidate relate to a proposed access arrangement

-The school's Specialist Assessor (Head of Learning Support) will complete Section C of the Form 8.
+The school's Specialist Assessor (Head of Learning Support) will complete Part 2 of the Form 8.
 The school has one in-house specialist assessor.
 The school holds evidence of the assessors' qualifications for inspection purposes.
-Section B is filled in by the Head of Learning Support after the assessment is complete and identifies the access arrangements that are being requested.
+Part 3 is filled in by the Head of Learning Support after the assessment is complete and identifies the access arrangements that are being requested.